Arianta arbustorum: Distribution

-Arianta arbustorum is introduced to North America, but is only known from Canada, where established populations are known from Newfoundland, New Brunswick, Ontario, and Prince Edward Island.
+Arianta arbustorum has been introduced to North America but is only known in Canada, where established populations are found in Newfoundland, New Brunswick, Ontario, and Prince Edward Island.

-This species has not yet become established in the US, but it is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
+This species has not yet become established in the US, but it is considered to represent a potentially serious threat as an invasive species that could negatively affect agriculture, natural ecosystems, human health or commerce.
 Therefore, it has been suggested that this species be given top national quarantine significance in the USA.